 The right genre can help you focus your project, and it isn’t always obvious.
 Consider an entrepreneur writing about their journey to the top.
 On the one hand, they could write a memoir focusing on human interest elements and a chronological narrative of their life.
 On the other hand, they could write a business book, incorporating their experiences into the text but structuring it around business lessons they want to teach others.
 Both could be successful books, but they’re different in important ways.

 This list is only partial, and some of its items have been grouped together.
-There are many non-fiction genres, but here are a few popular types of non-fiction books to get you started.
+There are many nonfiction genres, but here are a few popular types of nonfiction writing to get you started.

-• Memoir: Autobiographies and memoirs tell stories from the author’s life.
+• Autobiographies and memoirs: Autobiographies and memoirs tell stories from the author’s life.
 Autobiographies tend to cover the person’s whole life and come from well-known figures.
 Memoir is a looser genre, and authors shape them according to their own interests and priorities.

 • Cookbooks: Cookbooks are extremely popular.
 They share a collection of recipes that the reader can make for themselves at home.